zydou/arti/crates/tor-linkspec/semver.md

 BREAKING: Replaced functions to strip addresses from ChanMethod.
 BREAKING: Remove impl Display for OwnedCircTarget.
 ADDED: Provide deconstructors for PtTargetSettings and PtTarget
+MODIFIED: Renaming PtTargetAddr to BridgeAddr (in progress, will become BREAKING)